apfjunior/flutter-calculator/README.md

 # flutter-calculator
-:computer :computer: A simple calculator build in flutter.
+:computer: A simple calculator build in flutter.